-Add a gorgeous glow to your Independence Day celebrations with these fun and easy patriotic kid-made mason jar lights!
+Add a gorgeous glow to your Memorial Day or 4th of July celebrations with these fun and easy patriotic kid-made mason jar lanterns!

 - Mason jars (any size) with lids

 - Small red, white, & blue string lights

 Watch a quick video demo below, then keep reading for full step-by-step instructions to make our red white and blue mason jar lights: